 In the digital age, data privacy concerns have come increasingly to the forefont.
 Part of the regulatory push to enshrine privacy rights, the General Data Protection Regulation (GDPR), formally known as Regulation (EU) 2016/679, was proposed by the European Commission and was fully implemented in May 2018.

-Although it doesn’t require individual legislation, it is a serious regulation; stiff penalties have been set for non-compliance (4-5% of global turnover or €20 million).
+Although it doesn’t require individual legislation, in member states it is a serious regulation with stiff penalties for non-compliance (4-5% of global turnover or €20 million).

 The GDPR is not simply just for the EU; it is for any company worldwide that handles and/or exports personal data gathered from EU citizens.

 The GDPR focuses on the export of personal data outside the European Union (EU), at the same time strengthening EU citizen’s data protection.
 In plain terms, with the GDPR, EU citizens will have as much control as possible over their personal data.

 For the purposes of the regulation, the European Commission defines personal data as “any information relating to an individual, whether it relates to his or her private, professional or public life.
 It can be anything from a name, a home address, a photo, an email address, bank details, posts on social networking websites, medical information, or a computer’s IP address.”